 You can check your eligibility using the online eligibility and signup form on the AusNet Services Website.

-Note: Customers deemed as ‘vulnerable’ are not eligible.
+Note: We take safety seriously and, for their own welfare, customers deemed as ‘vulnerable’ are not eligible for this progam.
 This means a customer with life support equipment, or households where there are people with health risks that could be impacted by reducing consumption on hot days.
 Additionally Customers who are part of an embedded network are not eligible to participate.

 A GoodGrid Event may be declared on a day when we expect the community’s energy needs to put strain on local poles and wires - typically hot days over summer, in the afternoon and early evening, e.g. 4 - 8pm.
 By getting involved, GoodGrid Participants will be able to help keep the lights on within your community, as well as earn incentives.